microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

 # Azure Security Center Integration

-Now that you have successfully onboarded Azure Security Center, you will get recommendations to help you protect your  resources, including your Azure Arc connected Machines.
+Now that you have successfully onboarded Azure Security Center, you will get recommendations to help you protect your  resources, including your Azure Arc enabled Machines.
 Security Center will periodically analyze the security state of your Azure resources to identify potential security vulnerabilities.

 * On the "Compute & Apps" section under "VM and Servers", Security Center will give you an overview of all security recommendations for your VMs and computers, including Azure VMs, Azure Classic VMs, servers and Azure Arc Machines.